-The General Counsel & Regulatory Affairs

-is a member of the Board of Directors and is responsible, among other matters, for promoting privacy and freedom of expression with relevant external stakeholders.
-In this function, he also led the publication and dissemination of Telefónica's Digital Pact in 2020, which calls for a new cooperative effort between governments, business and civil society to define a New Digital Deal adapting the current regulatory environment to the digital age, paying special attention to the issues of privacy and freedom of expression.
+The General Counsel & Global Head Public Regulatory Affairs is a member of the Board of Directors and is part of the Executive Committee, bodies that are in charge, among other matters, of promoting privacy and freedom of expression with relevant external stakeholders.
+As part of these functions, they also lead the publication and dissemination of the 2020 Digital Pact. which calls for a new cooperative effort between governments, business and civil society to define a New Digital Deal adapting the current regulatory environment to the digital age, paying special attention to the issues of privacy and freedom of expression.